what to write in an email when sending a resume

 How to email a resume: A few tips to keep in mind before sending the email

+• Find out who's going to be the recipient of your email.
 Try to find the hiring manager's contact details so you can address them by name.
 A slightly more personal approach can decrease the chance of your resume being forgotten or disposed of.
+In fact, did you know that small businesses account for 99.9% of all firms in the US?
+Tailoring your email to their needs—such as addressing the hiring manager by name—can significantly improve your chances of getting noticed.

-Remember that your email address needs to be professional.
-Emails like julezizcoolz@yahoo may have been cool in 2005, but not anymore.
+• Remember that your email address needs to be professional.
+Emails like julezizcoolz@yahoo may've been cool in 2005, but not anymore.
 Instead, create a professional email address that consists of your first and last name.

 Key takeaways: